How Positional Release Therapy Works

 PRT-i faculty utilize sound evidence-based adult learning teaching approaches so that your learning experience is both rewarding and lasting.
 All instructional offerings adhere to an instructor to participant ratio of 1:6 to maximize your hands-on learning experience.
 Typical educational session formats and pricing are listed under the course registration page, however, PRT-i will meet your instructional needs through custom tailored programming.

-A multi-faceted osteopathic treatment approach is utilized to treat a variety of injury and pain conditions.
-The practitioners of PRTi not only analyze a patient's symptoms from an orthopedic, biomechanical and manual therapy lens in order to prescribe the correct treatment regimen, they also work collaboratively with a variety of practitioners within and outside the practice.
-At the practice massage therapists, occupational therapists, physical therapists and strength and conditioning specialists are integrated into a patient's treatment protocol in order to improve their quality of life and sport performance.
+A multi-faceted osteopathic treatment approach is utilized to treat a variety of athletic injury and pain conditions.
+The practitioners of PRTi not only analyze a patient's symptoms from an orthopedic, biomechanical and manual therapy lens in order to prescribe the correct treatment regimen.
+They also work collaboratively with a variety of practitioners within and outside the practice, such as massage therapists, occupational therapists, physical therapists and strength and conditioning specialists.
+A multidisciplinary team of health care professionals are integrated into a patient's treatment protocol as needed in order to improve their quality of life and sport performance.